chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 - Deterministic, heuristic code review with an **optional OpenAI-backed path** for structured findings when `LLM_PROVIDER=openai` and a key are set.
 - Deterministic pytest generation based on static analysis that stubs importable tests for each detected function, with optional one-shot pytest+coverage execution when you provide a `coverage_goal` in the request.
 - Metrics hooks that record basic timing/usage information in memory.
-- GitHub integration helpers: REST client plus an Actions-friendly runner (`backend/app/integrations/github_workflow.py`) that can post results back to a PR.
+- GitHub integration helpers: REST client plus an Actions-friendly runner (`backend/app/integrations/github_workflow.py`) that can post results back to a PR, with a ready-to-use workflow in `.github/workflows/devinsight.yml`.
 - A training starter script (`training/finetune_llama3.py`) showing how to fine-tune Llama 3 style models on custom review/test data.

 ## ⚠️ Known gaps (compared to the project vision)

 - Default mode stays deterministic; LLM-backed review requires your own API key and model access.
 - Semantic retrieval requires downloading an encoder (Sentence Transformers); set `EMBEDDING_MODEL`, rebuild the FAISS index, and the runtime will enforce that the query embedder matches the stored index embedder.
-- GitHub commenting is available via `backend.app.integrations.github_workflow` but still needs to be invoked from your CI workflow.
+- GitHub commenting is wired through `.github/workflows/devinsight.yml`; set your secrets (e.g., `OPENAI_API_KEY`, `EMBEDDING_MODEL` if you want semantic retrieval) and the workflow will post a summary comment on pull requests.

 ## 📁 Project structure (current repository)